awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

 # Routing traffic to an Amazon API Gateway API by using your domain name<a name="routing-to-api-gateway"></a>

-Amazon API Gateway lets you create, publish, maintain, monitor, and secure APIs\.
-You can create APIs that access AWS services or other web services, as well as data stored in the AWS Cloud\.
+You can use Amazon API Gateway to create, publish, maintain, monitor, and secure APIs\.
+You can create APIs that access AWS services or other web services in addition to data stored in the AWS Cloud\.

 The method that you use to route domain traffic to an API Gateway API is the same regardless of whether you created a regional API Gateway endpoint or an edge\-optimized API Gateway endpoint\.
 + **Regional API endpoint**: You create a Route 53 alias record that routes traffic to the regional API endpoint\.